alibaba/GraphScope/docs/analytics_engine.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We provide some sample java app implementation, and you can directly run them on Graphscope Analytical Engine.
-First you need to download a `grape-demo.jar <https://github.com/GraphScope/gstest/blob/master/jars/graphscope-demo-0.1-shaded.jar>`_ and testing data `gstest <https://github.com/GraphScope/gstest>`_.
+First you need to download a `grape-demo.jar <https://github.com/GraphScope/gstest/blob/master/jars/graphscope-demo-0.1-shaded.jar>`_。

-Then open your graphscope python client, try to load a graph, and run the sample sssp algorithm.
+Then open your GraphScope python client, try to load a graph, and run the sample sssp algorithm.

 .. code:: python